Refinance To Stop Foreclosure In Florida

 - Assumption: An assumption permits a qualified buyer to take over your mortgage debt and make the mortgage payments, even if the mortgage is non-assumable.
 As a result, you may be able to sell your property and avoid foreclosure.

-Protect Yourself: Avoiding Florida Mortgage Foreclosure “Rescue” Scams
+Florida Stop Foreclosure “Rescue” Scams

 Contact your Florida mortgage loan servicer as soon as you realize you have missed a payment.

 Florida Mortgage Servicers can discuss options with you to help you work through payments during difficult financial times.
 Servicers prefer to keep you in your Florida home, and most will work with you to find a solution if you can prove your ability to repay.
 Be honest with your servicer about your financial hardship so that you can have a realistic discussion regarding your options.
-You can find the number for your your monthly mortgage statement.
+You can find the number for your monthly mortgage statement.

 Understand your rights.